 The brewery was close to folding when graduate student Fritz Maytag —of the Maytag washing machine empire— purchased it in 1965.
 Its facilities were decrepid, its sales near moribund.
 The conversion to success took several years of struggle.

-Sad.
-After 45 years, THE icon of good beer in the United States is no longer independent.
-There have been many many more adventuresome breweries since 1965.
-But for a good 20 years after Maytag purchased the brewery, there were few so-called micros at all.
+There have been many, many, other adventuresome breweries since 1965.
+But for a good 20 years after Maytag purchased Anchor, there were few so-called micros at all.
 Anchor Brewing, and Mr. Maytag, spawned the good beer revolution.

 - The Anchor timeline above was taken from American Breweries II (Dale Van Wieren, 1995).
 The San Francisco Chronicle mentions a 40 year earlier timeline (here), even though it contradicts itself (here), seeming to side with Wieren.
 The brewery itself cites the year 1896, at its homepage.